UTCSheffield/OCR-Unit-7-Data-analysis-and-design/content/LO1.md

 ## M1 : Task
 ### The importance of accurately identifying information requirements prior to data collection : A presentation with speaker notes
-A presentation (with speaker notes) explaining the importance of accurately identifying information requirements prior to data collection.
-Ude actual examples to highlight the importance of recognising the information requirements of a specific business need prior to data collection.
+A presentation (with speaker notes) explaining the [importance of accurately identifying information requirements](/content/1-3%20Importance%20of%20accurately%20defining%20information%20requirements.md)) prior to data collection.
+Use actual examples to highlight the importance of recognising the information requirements of a specific business need prior to data collection.

+# The Types of Document

+## A guide for new IT learners

+### Suggestions of software / format
+* Webpage (will need to be printable and savable for off line)
+* Word doc / PDF

+## A presentation with speaker notes

-# Spec : LO1.
-Understand the purpose and stages of data analysis and design
+# Spec : LO1 Understand the purpose and stages of data analysis and design

 ## P1
 Explain the types of data that can be  analysed